Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 #### Abstract

-A recipe that I've perfected after dozens and dozens of batches - here's my take on the classic chocolate chip cookie!
+A recipe that I've perfected and have baked dozens and dozens of batches - here's my take on the classic chocolate chip cookie!

 Heavily inspired by [Sally's](https://sallysbakingaddiction.com/brown-butter-toffee-chocolate-chip-cookies/) recipe.